rebaderbs/le-pain-bakery/README.md

 - [x] Apply visual design principles to mockups
 - [x] Create a sticker sheet
 - [x] Create a high-fidelity prototype
-- [ ] Create a case study <-------in process!
+- [x] Create a case study
-- [ ] CODE!!! (not part of course, this is something I'd do independently)
+- [ ] CODE!!! (not part of course, this is something I'd do independently) <-------in process!